yildiztugba/HYKWebsite/planning/retrospective.md

 - Frequent 15-minutes meeting for Group
 - Separating tasks for each group member
 - Careful review for each PR
 - Linking issues with PR
 - Using suitable labels and milestones for issues
 - Making branches for every part of the work and for each team member
 - Making issues for all tasks
-- Makking small PR for comfortable review
+- Making small PR for comfortable review
 - Making small, well-named commits

 ## Start Doing

 - Keeping the project-board up to date
-- The person who rewier PR must also change the status in the Project board after the merge
+- The person who reviewing PR must also change the status in the Project board after the merge
 - Class naming strategy
 - Comments in CSS/HTML
 - Having more practice with CSS/HTML